-- 92% said they gained new insights and tactics that will help them further their work;
+- 92% said they gained new insights and tactics that will help them further their solutions work

-- 98% said the Summit allowed them to meet peers who they otherwise would not have had the chance to meet; &
+- 98% said the Summit allowed them to meet peers they otherwise would not have had the chance to meet

-- 83% better understand solutions journalism and the work that SJN does.
+- 83% said they better understand solutions journalism and the work that SJN does.

-A: It’s almost impossible not to.
-Not only are people generous and collaborative, but we (SJN) also incorporate things like a storytelling night, appropriate stretching time, and dance parties into the mix.
-And not to oversell it, but past attendees have ranked the catering as “the best conference food ever.”
+A: It’s virtually impossible not to have a blast.
+Not only are people generous and collaborative, but we (SJN) also incorporate things like a storytelling night, adequate stretching time, and dance parties into the mix.
+And not to oversell it, but past attendees have ranked the meals as “the best conference food ever.”

 Q: Why isn’t every gathering held at Sundance Mountain Resort?

 A: We don’t know.
 The resort is a short shuttle ride from Salt Lake City airport — easier to get to than Brooklyn on a weekend.
 Sundance sits on the slopes of Mt.
 Timpanogos in Utah’s gorgeous Wasatch Range.
 The quiet resort is absolutely stunning, an ideal location for meaty discussions, creative brainstorming, and after-hours old-fashioneds at the Owl Bar.
 See more details about the resort here and fawn over Google images of the place here.